MCP Server

 ENGRAVA_MCP_CONFIG takes precedence: if both are set, the config file wins.
 If

-neither is set, the server has no store to serve and tool calls return an
+neither is set, the server has no store to open: startup fails with an error

 Use ENGRAVA_MCP_CONFIG whenever you want semantic (vector) search or any